JHNUL/TiraLabra2023/README.md

 ![playback](/docs/images/howto_playback.png)

 Playback happens on another thread so as to not block the UI and therefore also prevent pressing the stop button.
 Other controls are disabled during playback.
-Full generated melody is 120 notes long as an arbitrary hardcoded limit for now.
 It's possible that the generation is shorter if it found a sequence with no following notes.

-NOTE: when starting the playback it is often not perfectly in sync right in the beginning but evens out quite quick to a stable rhythm (something to fix later perhaps).
+NOTE: Listening the generation from `data/output` with an external player that handles MIDI is slightly more smooth.
+The playback in the app it is often not perfectly in sync right in the beginning but evens out quite quick to a stable rhythm.

 ![stop](/docs/images/howto_stop.png)